Plasma-Lab/Unreal-2D-Bounding-Box-Plugin/README.md

 # What's in the label file?
 ![csv](https://github.com/Plasma-Lab/Unreal-2D-Bounding-Box-Plugin/blob/main/csv.PNG?raw=true)

-The label file contains 5 columns:
+The label file contains 5 columns, the format depends on your choice (csv or YOLO):
+###CSV Format
 - label of the tracked mesh
 - X1
 - y1